Mailbox Buyers Guide

 Salsbury Industries provides commercial mailboxes for

-both U.S. Postal Service (USPS) access and Private access.
+both U.S. Postal Service (USPS) Access and Private Access.

-USPS Delivery - Choose from this group of products when the U.S. POSTAL SERVICE will be delivering the mail.
+USPS Access - Choose from this group of products when the U.S. POSTAL SERVICE will be delivering the mail.
 Your local postmaster will visit your site and install a master postal lock (when applicable) that allows access to the unit by a U.S. Postal Service employee through one master door opening.

-Private Delivery - Choose from this group of products when a PRIVATE individual (non-USPS employee) will be delivering the mail.
+Private Access - Choose from this group of products when a PRIVATE individual (non-USPS employee) will be delivering the mail.
 Your order will include a factory installed master commercial lock (when applicable) that allows access to the unit through one master door opening.

 How will the mailboxes be installed?